-- Regular group sizes for Kindergarten to Grade 5 classes; - Full-time attendance for high school students; - Music classes will return to regular practices; - Interscholastic and Extra-Curricular and Intramural activities will be allowed with restrictions; - Cafeterias and meal programs will return to normal operations; and - School buses may transport students at full capacity.

-Public Health may impose restrictions on these classes and activities if there is a case in a school or an increased number of cases in a region.
+- No classroom bubbles for Kindergarten to Grade 8; - Regular group sizes for Kindergarten to Grade 5 classes; - Full-time attendance for high school students; - Music classes will return to regular practices\; - Interscholastic and Extra-Curricular and Intramural activities will be allowed without restrictions\; - Cafeterias and meal programs will return to normal operations; and - School buses may transport students at full capacity. - \ Public Health may impose restrictions on these classes and activities if there is a case in a school or an increased number of cases in a region.